-Site rental revenues are received primarily from wireless communications companies, including cellular, PCS, paging, specialized mobile radio/enhanced specialized mobile radio ("SMR/ESMR") and microwave operators.
+Site rental revenues are received primarily from wireless communications companies, including those operating in the following categories of wireless communications: cellular, personal communications services, paging, specialized mobile radio, enhanced specialized mobile radio and microwave.
 Site rental revenues are generally recognized on a monthly basis under lease agreements, which typically have original terms of five years (with three or four optional renewal periods of five years each).
 Average revenues for CCIC's managed rooftop sites are less than for the owned and managed towers because a substantial portion of the revenues from the tenants at rooftop sites is remitted to the building owner or manager.

-Network services revenues consist of revenues from (1) network design and site selection, (2) site acquisition, (3) site development and construction, (4) antenna installation and (5) other services.
+Network services revenues consist of revenues from:

+- (1) network design and site selection,

+- (2) site acquisition,

+- (3) site development and construction,

+- (4) antenna installation and

+- (5) other services.

 Network services revenues are received primarily from wireless communications companies.
 Network services revenues are recognized under service contracts which provide for billings on either a fixed price basis or a time and materials basis.
 Demand for CCIC's network services fluctuates from period to period and within periods.
 See "Risk Factors--Variability in Demand for Network Services May Reduce the Predictability of Our Results".
 Consequently, the operating results of CCIC's network services businesses for any particular period may vary significantly, and should not be considered as indicative of longer-term results.
-CCIC also derives revenues from the ownership and operation of microwave radio and SMR networks in Puerto Rico where CCIC owns radio wave spectrum in the 2,000 MHz and 6,000 MHz range (for microwave radio) and the 800 MHz range (for SMR).
+CCIC also derives revenues from the ownership and operation of microwave radio and specialized mobile radio networks in Puerto Rico where CCIC owns radio wave spectrum in the 2,000 MHz and 6,000 MHz range (for microwave radio) and the 800 MHz range (for specialized mobile radio).
 These revenues are generally recognized under monthly management or service agreements.

 Costs of operations for site rental primarily consist of land leases, repairs and maintenance, utilities, insurance, property taxes and monitoring costs as well as, in the case of managed sites, rental payments.
 For any given tower, such costs are relatively fixed over a monthly or an annual time period.
 As such, operating costs for owned towers do not generally increase significantly as additional customers are added.
 However, rental expenses at certain managed towers increase as additional customer antennas are added, resulting in higher incremental revenues but lower incremental margins than on owned towers.
 Costs of operations for network services consist primarily of employee compensation and related benefits costs, subcontractor services, consulting fees, and other on-site construction and materials costs.
 CCIC incurs these network services costs (1) to support its internal operations, including construction and maintenance of its owned towers, and (2) to maintain the employees necessary to provide end-to-end services to third parties regardless of the level of such business at any time.
-The Company believes that its experienced staff enables it to provide the type of end-to-end services that enhance its ability to acquire access to the infrastructure of wireless carriers and to attract significant build-to-suit contracts.
+We believe that our experienced staff enables us to provide the type of end-to-end services that enhance our ability to acquire access to the infrastructure of wireless carriers and to attract significant build-to-suit contracts.